 OPM annually makes admission decisions for all national and international charity applicants and it resolves local charity admission appeals.
 OPM sets strict requirements and provides on-going guidance for the activities and conduct of the Local Federal Coordinating Committee (LFCC) and the Principal Combined Fund Organization (PCFO).
 The fiscal integrity of the campaign is verified by OPM compliance audits and the annual review of local campaign audits that PCFOs are required to have completed by an Independent Public Accountant.

-The CFC is made up of local campaigns that organize the annual fund raising effort in Federal workplaces in the United States and abroad.
+CFC is made up of local campaigns that organize the annual fund raising effort in DoD and Federal workplaces in the United States and abroad.

-Each local campaign is managed by a Local Federal Coordinating Committee (LFCC), which serves as a “Board of Directors” for the local campaign.
-The LFCC is comprised of Federal employees and representatives of labor unions with Federal employees as members.
+Each local campaign is managed by a Local Federal Coordinating Committee (LFCC), which serves as a “board of directors” for the local campaign.
+The LFCC is comprised of DoD and Federal employees.
 The LFCC is responsible for the oversight of the local CFC.
 In conformance with CFC regulations and policies, the LFCC makes admission determinations for local charities and selects a Principal Combined Fund Organization (PCFO) to administer the day-to-day operations of the campaign and to serve as its fiscal agent.

 11405 ABC Charity (Alpha-Charity) (800) 555-5555 www.abccharity.org EIN#12-3456789 ABC Charity attacks the causes of hunger and poverty by promoting effective and innovative community-based solutions that create self-reliance, economic justice, and food security.
 15.8% P,S,K

 How Do I Make An Informed Giving Decision?

 The EIN, AFR and the Service Categories are included to help donors identify organizations that meet their interests and performance standards.